unaffected/ruthless.heavens/README.md

 Most who pursue the peaks of power join the countless fools and cowards whose corpses litter the base, and even those barely up the slopes quickly realize power is a merciless master.

-There are countless paths to the summit, but they’re all long and treacherous.
-Every step a twist.
-Every twist a decision.
+There are countless paths to the summit, all treacherous.
 Every decision a gamble.
+Every gamble life or death.

-Tread lightly and choose wisely.
-Be bold and seize opportunity.
+Tread lightly and choose wisely, but be bold and seize opportunity.
+There's no room at the summit for the meek.
 Spite the heavens and the claim the peaks.

 # Gameplay